History of Chinese dance: Sui and Tang dynasties (581–907 CE)

 Particularly popular were dances from Central Asia like the Sogdian Whirling Dance (胡旋舞) of Samarkand, a dance involving rapid spinning (spinning dance moves are still found amongst the Uyghur people today).
-The dance was also said to had been performed by An Lushan and Emperor Xuanzong's concubine Consort Yang.
+The dance was also said to have been performed by An Lushan and Emperor Xuanzong's concubine Consort Yang.

 Another very popular dance was the Mulberry Branch Dance (柘枝舞) from Tashkent, that may be danced solo accompanied by rapid drumming, or as a duo whereby two girls first appeared hidden within a large lotus flower.
 There was also a male solo dance called the Barbarian Leap Dance (胡騰舞), described as the dance of a white-skinned people with high-bridged nose.